TroelsMortensen/CodeLabs/Tutorials/DddWithEfc/011 Non-nullable Single-Valued ValueObject.md

 * The value object is added to the entity.
 * Save and clear
 * Retrieve entity
-* Verify the property is correctly loaded.
+* Verify the property is correctly loaded, i.e. not null
+* Verify the value of the value object is correct